makethingshappy/flow/README.md

 - Communicating via the MQTT protocol
 - Acting as a robust, standalone IoT/IIoT node
 - Integrating with Node-RED
-- Providing built-in compatibility and seamless integration with platforms such as **Blynk**
+- Providing built-in compatibility and seamless integration with cloud platforms such as **Blynk**

 ### 2. IoTflow Forge
 A PC-based configuration application offering: